BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 If your Tav has an invisible body, you need to check if you have installed the pak file correctly.
 Look through [How to install the Pak file](#how-to-install-the-pak-main-file)

-It may also be a load order issue, which in that case look through [Load order in BG3MM/Vortex](#load-order-in-bg3mm/vortex).
+It may also be a load order issue, which in that case look through [Load order in BG3MM and Vortex](#load-order-in-bg3mm-and-vortex).

 Remember: High on the load order means the lowest number (0, 1, 2, etc) in BG3MM/Vortex and low on the load order means the highest number (depending on mods, 50, 51, etc).
 Unique Tav needs to be placed relatively low on the load order.